Key Performance Indicators

 Members that visit 4+ Times in a Month %

-The number of members visiting the gym 4+ times per month has increased in 2021 but remains below target due to the COVID-19 disruption.
-Research shows that people who visit the gyms 4+ times per month are more likely to continue their membership and gain significant health benefits from it.
+The percentage of members visiting the gym 4+ times per month has increased significantly in 2022 and is now exceeding levels achieved pre-Covid.
+Research shows that people who visit the gym 4+ times per month are more likely to continue their membership and gain significant health benefits from it which drives increased social value.

 -